EXOA16

 Key areas of interest include:

 Atmospheric Characterization: New results on the composition, structure, and dynamics of the atmospheres of small exoplanets, utilizing facilities like JWST and focusing on the volatile content, clouds, and potential detection of biosignatures.
+This also includes work on secondary and hybrid atmosphere generation.

 Formation and Evolution: Theoretical and observational work investigating the birth environments, migration, and long-term evolution of small planets, particularly concerning their initial volatile budget and the influence of the host star.
+This also includes the long-term thermal evolution of rocky exoplanets driven by different HPE inventories and the expression of different evolutionary tracks as a function of parameters such as system age.

-The session aims to advance our understanding of the fundamental physics governing the formation and diversity of the most common planets in the galaxy and their potential for hosting life.
+The session aims to advance our understanding of the fundamental physics governing the formation and diversity of the most common planets in the Galaxy and their potential for hosting life.